LumoSQL/lumosql/doc/lumo-build-benchmark.md

 specifies the two versions explicitely for a particular build; a line containing just a version number will use the default specified with `=VERSION`; the file `not-fork.d/lmdb/benchmarking/versions` contains some examples.
+The special version `latest` corresponds to the latest version number known to the not-forking tool (usually, the latest available).

 * `standalone` - for backends which contain their own sqlite3 sources, possibly modified, this file specifies to build/benchmark these rather